ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 simulation, there is a natural maximum that we will impose in the noise function.

-Guardian-based duplication is further divided here into three types: Simulants younger than 18  (<18) and not in GQ; simulants 18-23 (18 <= age < 24) and not in GQ; and simulants under 24 (<24) and in GQ.
+Guardian-based duplication is applied to three mutually exclusive categories of simulants based on age and GQ status: Simulants younger than 18  (<18) and not in GQ; simulants 18-23 (18 <= age < 24) and not in GQ; and simulants under 24 (<24) and in GQ.

-For simulants younger than 18 and not in GQ, the maximum duplication rate will be calculated based on those who have a guardian living at a different address in the sim.
+For each of the three categories of simulants, the maximum duplication rate will be calculated based on those who have a guardian living at a different address in the sim.
+Note that all simulants in *college* GQ are initialized with a guardian living at a different address, but this is not true for simulants in other types of GQ, so all three maximum duplication rates will be less than 100%.

-The user can then pick a rate of duplication between 0 and 100%.
+The user can then pick a rate of duplication between 0 and 100% **for each of the three categories of simulants**.
 If the value selected is higher than the calculated maximum rate in the sim, a warning will be issued to users explaining that the selected rate is greater than the maximum available.

-A default value of 5% will be selected.
+A default value of 5% will be selected for each of the three categories.

 .. note::